Latest updates on the coronavirus and heart disease

 Home > 5th Global Summit on Circulatory Health

-The World Heart Federation has a global convening capacity which allows us to bring together international leaders with diverse experiences, knowledge and aspirations.
-The Global Summit is an exclusive event, and as such remains small – up to 150 experts in health, science and industry – to enable a focused conversation leading to innovations and decisions for health professionals and people living with cardiovascular diseases.
-This year we have chosen Washington, D.C. as our host city because of its status as a global hub for world class meetings which aim to influence policies on the international level.
+This October, WHF will continue to leverage its global convening capacity to bring together international leaders with diverse experiences, knowledge and aspirations.
+The Global Summit is an exclusive event, and as such remains small – up to 150 experts in health, science and industry – to enable a focused conversation leading to innovations and decisions for health professionals and people living with cardiovascular disease.
+We remain loyal to our chosen host city – Washington, D.C. – because of its status as a global hub for world class meetings which aim to influence policies on the international level.

 Since 2016, World Heart Federation has been convening leaders and innovators in cardiovascular health at its annual Global Summit on Circulatory Health.
 The Summit is an invitation-only, two-day event where government, civil society, industry, and academia share, learn and explore what’s next for the prevention and treatment of cardiovascular disease at a global level.
 Previous editions have tackled burning issues such as access to essential medicines and digital health.